Gulfport Jones Act Attorney

 Hire an Experienced Maritime Lawyer

 If you were injured on an offshore vessel or in any other situation that is governed by maritime law, we can help you recover the compensation you deserve.
-At Haug, Farrar & Franco, our Gulfport attorneys specialize in the Jones Act, and will do the hard legal work for you so you can focus on recovering from your injury with as little stress as possible.
+At Haug, Farrar, Franco & Ruiz, PLLC, our Gulfport attorneys specialize in the Jones Act, and will do the hard legal work for you so you can focus on recovering from your injury with as little stress as possible.
 Contact us today for a free consultation.

 RESULTS MATTER